 The patient’s blood is drained from a vein in the arm and passed through a special column (called Adacolumn) that removes the unwanted white blood cells and their products.
 The patient’s blood is then returned to a vein in the other arm.
 The session lasts for approximately one hour and the most common regimen is one session per week for five consecutive weeks.
 The drug heparin is administered to prevent blood-clotting during the procedure.

-Routine laboratory tests that determine how well treatment for IBD is working reveal a reduction in all of the important markers for the disease, including C-reactive proteinA protein found in the blood.
-Raised levels suggest tissue damage or necrosis (death of cells)., and globular sedimentation rate among others, in patients treated with GMA apheresis.
+Routine laboratory tests that determine how well treatment for IBD is working reveal a reduction in all of the important markers for the disease, including C-reactive protein, and globular sedimentation rate among others, in patients treated with GMA apheresis.
 Furthermore, there seem to be a number of additional benefits associated with this therapy as other aspects of the disease process are also apparently dampened down, leading to a reduction in symptoms and considerable improvements in overall health related quality of life.